bosnet/isaac-consensus-protocol/examples/cases/README.md

 ## Checking Possibility Of Consensus

-You can simply check that in the given case the consensus will be possible or not.
-Just add `check` at the end of command line.
+You can simply check the given case on whether the consensus is possible or not.
+Just add `check` at the end of the command line.

 ```
 $ python run-case.py example_conf.yml check